ilo-token/ilo-token.github.io/README.md

 ## About the source codes

+### Runtime agnostic

 With exception to `./src/main.ts`, every source codes in `./src/` are runtime agnostic.
 Meaning it can be run on Deno as well.
 This makes it convenient to directly test codes by using `deno run` or `deno test`.

+### UCSUR included

+Some parts of the code make use of sitelen pona UCSUR characters.
+To display properly, install an UCSUR font and change the font settings on your editor.
+[UCSUR Installation guides](https://github.com/neroist/sitelen-pona-ucsur-guide/).